bailey27/cppcryptfs/INSTALL.md

 https://www.visualstudio.com/vs/community/

+The professional edition should be fine if you already have that.
+The "Express" edition will not work due to its lack of support for MFC.

 You need to install Visual Studio in such a way that you can compile C++ applications with support for Microsoft Foundation Classes (MFC).

 When installing Visual Studio 2017, select "Desktop development with C++", and be sure to also check "MFC and ATL support (x86 and x64)".